Seeker is the social platform to find and share the places you love.

 Swansea, UK

 From swivel chairs to space rockets, the US has had some darn bright ideas over its short history.
 But of all the ideas that have changed the world, the national parks system is surely close to the top.
 It was way back in 1872 that the sulfur-belching lands of Yellowstone were designated as protected lands by President Ulysses S Grant.
-Fast forward to the 21st century and there’s now 63 protected areas representing some of the most iconic natural landscapes on the planet — and a 64th national park on the way!
+Fast forward to the 21st century and there’s now 63 national parks in the US representing some of the most iconic natural landscapes on the planet — and a 64th national park on the way!

 National Parks in Alaska